FDio/csit/docs/job_specs/mrr_daily/vpp-2n-clx.md

 1c AND 64b AND mrr AND x710 AND drv_avf AND eth-l2bdscale1mmaclrn
 2c AND 64b AND mrr AND x710 AND drv_avf AND eth-l2bdscale1mmaclrn
 4c AND 64b AND mrr AND x710 AND drv_avf AND eth-l2bdscale1mmaclrn
-##### dot1q-l2bdbasemaclrn
-1c AND 64b AND mrr AND x710 AND drv_avf AND dot1q-l2bdbasemaclrn
-2c AND 64b AND mrr AND x710 AND drv_avf AND dot1q-l2bdbasemaclrn
-4c AND 64b AND mrr AND x710 AND drv_avf AND dot1q-l2bdbasemaclrn
-##### eth-l2xcbase
-1c AND 64b AND mrr AND x710 AND drv_avf AND eth-l2xcbase
-2c AND 64b AND mrr AND x710 AND drv_avf AND eth-l2xcbase
-4c AND 64b AND mrr AND x710 AND drv_avf AND eth-l2xcbase
-##### eth-l2patch
-1c AND 64b AND mrr AND x710 AND drv_avf AND eth-l2patch
-2c AND 64b AND mrr AND x710 AND drv_avf AND eth-l2patch
-4c AND 64b AND mrr AND x710 AND drv_avf AND eth-l2patch
 #### dpdk-vfio-pci
 ##### eth-l2bdbasemaclrn
 1c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2bdbasemaclrn
 2c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2bdbasemaclrn
 4c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2bdbasemaclrn
-##### eth-l2bdscale1mmaclrn
-1c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
-2c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
-4c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2bdscale1mmaclrn
-##### dot1q-l2bdbasemaclrn
-1c AND 64b AND mrr AND x710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn
-2c AND 64b AND mrr AND x710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn
-4c AND 64b AND mrr AND x710 AND drv_vfio_pci AND dot1q-l2bdbasemaclrn
-##### eth-l2xcbase
-1c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2xcbase
-2c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2xcbase
-4c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2xcbase
-##### eth-l2patch
-1c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2patch
-2c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2patch
-4c AND 64b AND mrr AND x710 AND drv_vfio_pci AND eth-l2patch
 ### intel-xxv710
 #### avf
 ##### eth-l2bdbasemaclrn